dmx-systems/dmx-documentation/docs/user.rst

 ******************************

 The DMX database contains your knowledge at large, your knowledge base.
-Everything you enter is saved in the knowledge base until you delete it.
+Everything you enter is saved in the database until you delete it.
 What is important:
 Every item is saved in the knowledge base only *once*, even if you re-enter it or use it in many different contexts.